prasidhanchan/ShopKart/README.md

 3) Create a Firebase project and configure Firestore or Realtime Database.
 4) Add your google-services.json file from your firebase console to the app module.

+# Accounts and Login
+This app has 3 types of logins
+1) Users
+2) Admin
+3) Employee

+Create an admin account from firebase console in the format admin.example@gmail.com

 # Dependencies
 The project uses the following dependencies: